Keeping our grid strong to deliver safe, reliable power is our top priority, but power outages can still occur.

 It's important to be prepared in case of an outage and to know how to stay safe.
 Because you can't tell if a power line is energized by looking at it, take caution and NEVER touch or go near downed power lines.

-Review your contact information to make sure it’s up to date so we can reach you.
+Make sure your contact information is up to date so we can reach you.

 Receive alerts by text, email or phone in the event of an outage.

 Text OUT to 722797 to report your outage or STAT to check status.